Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 - Financial Exploitation: Stealing money, forging signatures, coercing changes to wills, misusing power of attorney

-- Neglect by Caregiver: Failure to provide necessary food, water, medication, shelter, hygiene
+- Neglect by Caregiver: Failure to provide necessary food, water, medication, shelter, or hygiene

-- Self-Neglect: Senior unable to care for themselves (hoarding, malnutrition, unsafe living conditions, medication mismanagement)
+- Self-Neglect: Senior unable to care for themselves (hoarding, malnutrition, unsafe living conditions)

 - Unexplained injuries (bruises, burns, broken bones)